ddragoti/SitePoint-Mobile-Channel/Articles/MarkWong/BuildingSimpleRESTAPIForMobileApplications.md

         urls.py
         wsgi.py
 ```

-You can check if everything works as expected by executing
+You can check if everything works as expected by executing:

 ```bash
 $ python manage.py runserver
 ```

-which actually starts the Django development webserver for testing.
-When successful, you will get
+Which starts the Django development webserver for testing.
+When successful, you will see:

 ```bash
 Performing system checks...